Amauna/ScriptTools/SETUP_GUIDE.md

 ```powershell
 python main.py
 ```
-The GUI should bloom.
-Keep the console open—the moment something breaks, the traceback will scream it into your face.
-That’s accountability, darling.
+The GUI should launch successfully.
+Keep the console open—if something breaks, the traceback will display in the console for debugging purposes.

 ---